 The Group has in place a Whistle-Blowing Policy ("Policy").
 This Policy provides an independent feedback channel through which matters of concern about possible improprieties in matters of financial reporting or other matters may be raised by staff and any other person in confidence and in good faith, without fear of reprisal.
 Details of this Policy have been disseminated and made available to all employees.
 This Policy is also available on the Company's website.
-All matters which are raised are then independently investigated and appropriate actions taken.
-The AC ensures that independent investigations and any appropriate follow-up actions are carried out.
+The improprieties that are reportable under the Whistle-Blowing Policy include: